the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 were:

 - Testing.
-This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good test that facilitate understanding and documentation.
+This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good tests that facilitate understanding and documentation.
 Today this encompasses the knowledge of testing frameworks and CI/CD practices.
 - Contributing to large projects.
 This is a topic that requires competency in